Partitons of vertices and facets in trees and stacked simplicial complexes: Partitions of natural numbers

 The main theorem here appears quite surprising and non-trivial even for the simplest of trees, the line graph.
 Then it corresponds to studying ordered set partitions, which has a comprehensive theory \cite{TM}.

-Taking the colimit of longer and longer line graphs, we get results for the natural numbers, and we think it worth stating these although they are simple consequences of known results for ordered set partitions \cite[Thm.2.2]{CDD} or in a more enumerative form \cite[Thm.1]{CW}. \cite{Mu} also considers partitions of intervals $[n]$, but with requirements on the parts which are different from ours here.
+Taking the colimit of longer and longer line graphs, we get results for the natural numbers.
+These are simple consequences of known results for ordered set partitions \cite[Thm.2.2]{CDD} or in a more enumerative form \cite[Thm.1]{CW}, but do not seem to have been stated in this form for natural numbers.
+In a similar vein, \cite{Mu} considers partitions of intervals $[n]$, but with requirements on the parts which are different from ours here.

 Consider the infinite line graph

 The set of edges $E$ may be identified with the natural numbers $\NN$, and also the set of vertices $V$ may be identified with $\NN$.
 Let $L_n$ be the line graph with $n$ edges.
 The bijection between partitions edges into $r$ parts, each $d$-scattered, and partitions of vertices into $r+1$ parts, each $d$-scattered, is compatible with extending the line graph $L_n = (V_n,E_n)$ with one edge and vertex to the line graph $L_{n+1}$: If $(E^i)$ is a partition of edges in $L_{n+1}$ corresponding to a partition $(V^j)$ of vertices.
 Then the partition $(E^i \cap E_n)$ corresponds to $(V^j \cap V_n)$.